-It’s been a hectic couple of days for Femen: their Paris headquarters is under siege by 300 neo-Nazis seeking revenge for the events of two weekends ago, when they interrupted a yearly nationalist gathering to commemorate Joan of Arc.
-And last week, they found out that Tunisian Femen activist Amina Tyler, the 19-year-old who was drugged and given a virginity test after posting topless protest pictures of herself on Facebook, might be facing up to two years and six months in jail.
+It’s been a hectic couple of days for Femen: As we speak, their Paris headquarters is under siege by 300 neo-Nazis seeking revenge for the events of two weekends ago, when they interrupted a yearly nationalist gathering to commemorate Joan of Arc.
+And yesterday, they found out that Tunisian Femen activist Amina Tyler, the 19-year-old who was drugged and given a virginity test after posting topless protest pictures of herself on Facebook, might be facing up to two years and six months in jail.
 Her crime: spray-painting "Femen" on a wall near a mosque in Kairouan where the Salafist movement Ansar al-Sharia were gathering.

-I just called up Inna Shevchenko, one of the original Ukrainian Femen who is now based in Paris, for a quick catch-up.
+I just called up Inna Shevchenko, one of the original Ukrainian Femen who is now based in Paris, for a quick catch up.

-VICE: Hi, Inna, are you OK?
+VICE: Hi Inna, are you OK?

 Inna Shevchenko: We’re OK.
 We haven’t been attacked yet, maybe they will come later, I don’t know.
 We’re just surrounded by police.

 How did you find out that 300 neo-Nazis were heading to your HQ?

 Suddenly, in the morning, we saw 16 police buses drive up, blocking the door of the theatre that our HQ is in.
 Police came from all the surrounding streets, and put up metal fences and everything.
 We asked them what was going on and they told us Nazi groups were preparing an attack.
 Nothing has happened since.
 The police are still outside.

 It’s always like that.

 Are all the girls with you at the HQ?
 It’s your weekly training today, right?

 Yeah, we’re all here.
 The police let them through as we told them who could come in.
 So we did our training as usual.